Take a fresh look at your lifestyle.

 “Indeed, Allah defends those who have believed…” (Hajj [22:38]).

-God also delegates the duty of resistance to the believers, as seen in:
+God also delegates resistance duties to believers, stating explicitly:

 “Permission [to fight] has been given to those who are being fought, because they were wronged.
 And indeed, Allah is competent to give them victory.”
 (Hajj [22:39]).

-This divine permission reflects the weakness of the disbelievers before God and the inherent strength of the believers (Tabatabai, 1993, Vol. 14, p.
+This divine permission highlights the weakness of disbelievers and believers’ inherent strength (Tabatabai, 1993, Vol. 14, p.
 384).
-Importantly, this permission is not mere discretion but a command for steadfastness:
+Importantly, this permission is a command for steadfastness:

 “So remain steadfast as you have been commanded.”
 (Hud [11:112]).